sabifo4/Tutorial_MCMCtree/01_PC/01_Hessian/README.md

 ## 1. Pick rate prior

 We will use a vague gamma distribution for the dataset considering the tree height (molecular distance in substitutions per site) and the divergence time at the root of the phylogeny (in time unit).
-As the [tree file in NEXUS](../../00_data/00_raw_data/tree_ML.nexus) format has information about the branhc lengths, we can load this file in `R` to estimate the tree height.
-We also have defined the root calibration in the calibrated tree file file that you just generated, which is a rough idea of the age of the root of the phylogeny based on the fossil record.
-This calibration suggests that the mean root age is 583 Myr (i.e., the first parameter of the ST distribution used to calibrate the root is $\alpha=5.83$, and so we can use either 583 Myr (time unit = 1 Myr) or 5.83 in 100 Myr time unit.
+As the [tree file in NEXUS format](../../00_data/00_raw_data/tree_ML.nexus) has information about the branch lengths, we can load this file in `R` to estimate the tree height.
+We also have defined the root calibration in the calibrated tree file that you just generated in the previous step, which can give us a rough idea of the age of the root of the phylogeny based on the fossil record.
+This calibration suggests that the mean root age is 583 Myr (i.e., the first parameter of the ST distribution used to calibrate the root is $\alpha=5.83$, and so we can use either 583 when time time unit is 1 Myr or 5.83 in 100 Myr time unit).

-By setting a vague shape ($\alpha=2$) for the gamma distribution, we can account for the uncertainty on the mean rate.
-If we had more knowledge on the mean rate, however, we should use a narrower prior with a larger $\alpha$ that better represents our prior information.
+By setting a vague shape ($\alpha=2$) for the gamma distribution, we can account for the uncertainty about the mean evolutionary rate.
+If we were very sure about the estimated mean rate in our phylogeny, however, we should use a narrower prior distribution around the value of the mean rate by using a larger $\alpha$, and hence our prior on the rate would be more informative.

-Now, we have all the information we need to calculate the $\beta$ parameter for the Gamma distribution that will be the prior on the rate.
+Now, we have all the information we need to calculate the $\beta$ parameter for the Gamma distribution that we will use as the prior on the rate.
 We have written the [R script `calculate_rateprior.R`](scripts/calculate_rateprior.R) to carry out all the tasks mentioned above.
-You can open this file in RStudio to find out the value of $\beta$ and plot the final prior on the rates.
+You can open this file on RStudio to find out the value of $\beta$ and plot the final prior on the rates.
 A summary of what you will find in the script is described below:

 ```text
 First, we know that the molecular distance (tree height, distance from the root to present time) is equal to the mean evolutionary rate (in substitutions per site per year) times the age of the divergence time at the root (in time unit, which we can define later).
 If we have estimated our phylogeny, and therefore have estimated the branch lengths, we will be able to estimate the tree height.
 The units of the tree height will be the following: